LEARN MORE

 Newton is trained on physical sensor data, not text or images.
 What makes that a fundamentally different modeling challenge?

 Dong: What makes physical sensor data fundamentally different is that it can only be an indirect and partial view of the world.
 A signal is not self-contained; its meaning depends on where it came from, how it was measured, and what physical process produced it.
 So a key challenge is not just modeling the signal, but modeling the physical world behind the signal.
+Architecturally, it means having a shared model of physical reality that can separate context, meaning which system and environment you are in, from dynamics, meaning the behavior unfolding within that context.
+That is what makes it possible for the same foundation to generalize across a wind turbine, a pump, and an HVAC system.

 What does "zero-shot" actually mean in a Physical AI context?
 Why does it matter for enterprise deployments?